-Of 1,129 stocks and exchange-traded funds in my analytical universe, 99 broke beyond their 20-day price channels, five to the upside and 94 to the downside.
+Of 473 large-cap stocks and exchange-traded funds in my analytical universe, three broke beyond their 20-day price channels, two to the upside and one to the downside.
+None survived initial screening.

-I shall do further analysis of the surviving symbols on Tuesday, Sept.
-23.
+I shall do further analysis on Tuesday, May 24.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.

 For symbols whose odds of success are in the top or bottom thirds, suggesting a directional or non-directional trade, respectively, I next screen for 1) suitability of the options grid, including open interest of three figures or greater on the strike prices I would need to use to build a position and 2) the absence of an earnings announcement within the lifespan of the like options series I would trade.

 I defer until the day of a possible trade a final screen for implied volatility in the 60th percentile or greater of its most recent range.

 -- Tim Bovee, Portland, Oregon, May 23, 2016

 Tradecraft: Playing the odds to build winning stock market trades from options, a description of how I trade, can be read here.